 Over the past decade, the cost of renewable electricity from wind and solar has declined radically.
 Solar photovoltaic microgrids with battery storage, load reduction and ancillary services offer a viable local and more near-term strategy for addressing the problems posed in California by the existing, privately-owned and operated power transmission and distribution system.
 With such systems, communities and customers will no longer need to rely on large, far away, mostly carbon-powered utilities and generating plants.
 In place of a monolithic, top-down utilities, renewable microgrids offer a bottom-up solution that is far more stable, resilient, and compatible with widespread development of renewable energy resources and the necessary transition away from fossil fuels.
 The well-being of tens of millions of people will no longer be in the hands of a distant, profit-oriented utility but, rather, up to local owners, operators and decision-makers committed to their communities’ well-being.

-SSRF is pursuing two community-based renewable electricity projects that will help California meet its climate and electrification goals and contribute to the ending of poverty in California.
-You can read about our Santa Cruz Community Energy System here and End Poverty in California with Solar here.
-Please contact SSRF if you have questions or would like to help us develop and pursue these projects.
+SSRF is collaborating with a number of partners to launch community-based renewable electricity projects that will help California meet its climate and electrification goals and contribute to the ending of poverty in California.
+You can learn more about our work by clicking on the links below.